-J Davies (b.
-1994) is a multidisciplinary takatāpui artist respectfully doing mahi on the stolen lands of the Kulin Nation in Naarm (Melbourne, Australia).
-Through an ongoing archive of contemporary queer existence, J cultivates connection to community and culture while exploring themes of identity, intimacy, and neurodiversity.
+J Davies (Ngāti Te Awhitu, Ngāti Hauā) is a takatāpui artist living and creating on the stolen lands of the Kulin Nation in Naarm/Melbourne, Australia.
+Their practice is rooted in an ever-growing archive of contemporary queer existence, weaving connection, community, and culture through the intertwined lenses of identity, intimacy, and neurodiversity.

 Contact: jdavies.studio@gmail.com

-Instagram: @jdavies.studio & @jdavies.backup
+Instagram: @jdavies.studio

 Artist Portrait by Andy Johnson at Hillvale Gallery for Maybe Our Dreams Are Real exhibition opening 2025